OLED Q1 2026 Earnings Call Summary | Stock Taper

 1. Key Financial Results and Metrics

-• Revenue: $142 million, down 14% from $166 million in Q1 2025.
+• Revenue: $142 million, down 14% year-over-year from $166 million in Q1 2025.

-• Material Sales: $84 million, slightly down from $86 million YoY.
+• Material Sales: $84 million, slightly down from $86 million in the prior year.

-• Net Income: $36 million ($0.76 per diluted share), compared to $64 million ($1.35 per diluted share) in Q1 2025.
+• Net Income: $36 million, or $0.76 per diluted share, compared to $64 million, or $1.35 per diluted share in Q1 2025.

-• Gross Margin: 75%, consistent with full-year guidance of 74%-76%.
+• Gross Margin: 75%, consistent with full-year guidance of 74% to 76%.

-• Operating Income: $43 million, with an operating margin of approximately 30%, down from 42% YoY.
+• Operating Income: $43 million, with an operating margin of approximately 30%, down from 42% in Q1 2025.

 • Cash Position: Approximately $911 million in cash and investments.

-• Share Repurchase: $66 million spent on repurchasing 633,000 shares; a new $400 million repurchase program was authorized.
+• Share Repurchases: $66 million spent on repurchasing 633,000 shares; new $400 million repurchase program authorized.

 2. Strategic Updates and Business Highlights

-• Long-Term Growth: Despite near-term challenges, the company maintains a positive long-term outlook for OLED adoption across various sectors, including IT, automotive, and televisions.
+• Long-term Growth: Despite near-term challenges, the company maintains a positive long-term outlook for OLED adoption across various sectors, including IT, automotive, and televisions.

 3. Forward Guidance and Outlook